Here are my two cents on ERP Implementation Challenges

 Challenge#1: Planning for ERP

 ERP system should be implemented step by step.
-A detailed plan will provide a business with a powerful boost on meeting deadline, priorities, phases, implementation methodology and scope of the work.
+A detailed plan will provide a business with a powerful boost on meeting deadlines, priorities, phases, implementation methodology and scope of the work.
 Proper planning will not only help during Implementation but will also help the business for future support.

 The process should be effectively organized starting with the appointment of a strong project leader.
-The appointed project leader will not only cater to requirements of the team but must also understand the overall value that implementation will bring to the organization.
+The appointed project leader will not only cater to the requirements of the team but must also understand the overall value that implementation will bring to the organization.
 Moreover, a dedicated team within an organization should be made up of champions, who are very important for the success of ERP Implementation.